-This article outlines seven of the most common employee mistakes and offers guidance for the best way for managers to deal with them in a constructive manner.
+This article outlines seven of the most common employee mistakes and offers guidance on the best ways for managers to deal with them in a constructive manner.

-The Solution: Respond to the “What should I do?” inquiry with the very simple, straightforward, “I’m not certain.
+The Solution: Respond to the “What should I do?” inquiry with, “I’m not certain.
 What do you think you should do?”
 Let the employee think about and proffer an answer.
 If it is in the neighborhood of correct, offer, “That’s a good idea.
 Why don’t you try it.”
-Of course, if it is not quite right, instead of telling them what to do, ask questions that encourage them to think critically.
+If it's not quite right, then ask questions that encourage them to think critically.

 Consistent use of this technique will support employee development and improve feelings of empowerment and engagement.

 The Solution: You owe it to your employees to highlight your communication protocol.
 Let them understand your style and needs and offer positive reinforcement as they adapt their habits to meet your needs.
 Of course, as a manager, you have the responsibility to also understand their preferences and flex to adapt to their style for your own interactions with your employees.
-Also, remember to highlight to your employees that for emergencies and big problems, all bets are off and to communicate with you immediately.
+Also, remember to highlight to your employees that they must immediately notify you of emergencies and big problems.

 Cultivating an effective communication routine with your employees will help them structure their own work and operate with the assurance that they are properly supporting you.

 If you’ve ever been caught by surprise about a problem one of your employees was involved in or knew about, you understand how aggravating this issue can be.
 Your tendency may be to display some combination of anger and frustration.
 Instead, bite your tongue and follow the solution described here.